 Finally, the drinking fountain we all know today was developed — one that created an arced stream and included a guard to keep people from placing their lips directly on the spout.

 For a lot of Americans, the public drinking fountain conjures an image that has nothing to do with the arced jet, or the common cup, or with temperance — it’s an image of segregation.
-All over the Jim Crow era south, drinking fountains and public pools were separated.
+All over the Jim Crow era South, drinking fountains and public pools were separated.
 The Civil Rights Act of 1964 ended segregated public facilities including drinking fountains, although a handful hung on in the south for a few more years.

 Even with that darkest period of the drinking fountain’s history over, it’s never really been as beloved as it was when they opened the first one in London in 1859.
 Recently public drinking fountains have met their most formidable opponent: bottled water.

 There is some evidence to suggest that bottled water is enabling a shift away from the public drinking fountain.
-In 2007, University of Central Florida opened a brand new football stadium with no public water fountains.
+In 2007, the University of Central Florida opened a brand new football stadium with no public water fountains.
 On opening day, 45,000 people showed up to watch the UCF Knights play the Texas Longhorns.
 It was an incredibly hot day and the bottled water sold out quickly.
 By the end of the game, 18 people had been taken to the hospital for heat-related illnesses.
-In the aftermath, group of concerned students organized into a group called The Knights for Free Water.
+In the aftermath, a group of concerned students organized into a group called The Knights for Free Water.
 They demanded that drinking fountains be installed in the stadium.
 Their demands were met and the stadium was retrofit accordingly.